-With a vertically mounted fan blowing outward into the wind and surrounded by a short fan ring or stack, high winds may cause some concern.
-The farther the ring extends beyond the fan, the less effect would be expected from wind.
-It is a fact, however, that wind across the face of the ring will affect the direction of air flow well down into the ring.
-In the case of a fan installed near the outlet of the ring, the direction from axial of the fan discharge
+In an induced draft air cooler or cooling tower with the fan mounted on top of the unit in a horizontal position, blowing upward, and surrounded by a short fan ring or stack, high winds may cause some concern.
+The higher the ring extends above the fan, the less effect would be expected from wind.
+It is a fact, however, that wind across the top of the ring will affect the direction of air flow well down into the ring.
+In the case of a fan installed near the top of the ring, the direction from axial of the fan dis-